|Output File||File Size||Actions|

 Choose a conversion engine first.
 The default conversion engine is compiled from open-source codes.
 The exclusive conversion engine differs from conversion engine created by other companies.
 The third conversion engine uses the official Microsoft Office PowerPoint software to perform conversion.
 When your PowerPoint file is uploaded, Microsoft PowerPoint software will be launched to open your PowerPoint file and save it as PDF file.
 Try all three conversion engines if you are not sure which one is more suitable for your task.
 You can close "Settings" section by clicking the "X" on the right if you use default settings.

-You can drag multiple PPT files to the "Add Files" section.
-File extension name can be .pptx, .ppt, .pptm, .potx, .potm, .ppsx, or .odp etc. Each file can be up to 40m.
+Drag multiple PPT files to the "Add Files" section.
+File extension name can be .pptx, .ppt, .pptm, .potx, .potm, .ppsx, or .odp etc. Each file size can be up to 40m.

 The batch conversion automatically starts when files are uploaded.
 Please be patient while files are uploading or converting.